 But Ted preferred sports to academics and lagged behind his brothers and sisters in school performance, so he learned other ways to hog the spotlight.
 He quickly became the family jester and an extrovert, always cracking jokes, planning family outings, and charming strangers with his friendly nature.
 As the baby he also developed a close emotional bond with both his parents.
 Their soft spot for their youngest child also took the pressure off of him to perform as rigorously as his elder siblings.
 This sense of lowered expectations would later haunt Kennedy as he tried to make his way into the professional world.

-Tragedy would also mar Kennedy's early life.
+Tragedy would also mar Ted Kennedy's early life.
 In 1941, his father secretly had his older, developmentally delayed sister Rosemary lobotomized.
 The operation failed, and the family had her permanently institutionalized.
-Several years later, in 1944, brother Joe, Jr. was killed when his plane was shot down during a Navy mission.
-In 1948, his sister Kathleen died in a private plane crash over the French Alps.
-These incidents, and the others to soon follow, would become what was later referred to as "The Kennedy Curse."
+Several years later, in 1944, brother Joe Jr. was killed when his plane was shot down during a Navy mission.
+In 1948, his sister, Kathleen, died in a private plane crash over the French Alps.
+These incidents, and the others to soon follow, would become part of what was later referred to as "The Kennedy Curse."
 Ted worked hard to cheer his grief-laden family.

 profile name: Ted Kennedy profile occupation: